broedsels/K1830-update/README.md

 Download the updater from the releases on the right side of the page https://github.com/broedsels/K1830-update/releases

-Place the file on an USB stick and drag it to your desktop.
+Place the file on an USB stick and drag it to your machines desktop.
 Then make it executable and run.

 <img src="Updater.JPG">